molven04/os-media/readme.txt

 **OSmedia Featured video - Custom Post Type:**

-For this type of page, the best way to display video is to use a specific template (like **Osmedia-theme**, specifically designed for this plugin) or you can insert the function **Osmedia_video()** in your theme.
-This content are also optimized for latests WP theme like Twenty Fifteen or Twenty Fourteen, automatically detected by this plugin, which loads the dedicated layout for CPT content.
-You can also customize the file **layout/osmedia_cpt.php** loaded by default, if your theme was not recognized.
+For this type of page, the best way to display video is to use a specific template (like **Os-media theme**, specifically designed for this plugin) or you can insert the function **Osmedia_video()** in your theme.
+This content are also optimized for latest WP theme like Twenty Fifteen or Twenty Fourteen, automatically detected by this plugin, which loads the dedicated layout for CPT content.
+If your theme is not recognized, is loaded by default the file **layout/osmedia_cpt.php**, that you can edit and customize for display your featured video.

 **Image poster for video:**

-* you can place URL in shortcode for post/page.
+* For normal post&page you can place poster URL in shortcode.
-* In custom Post Field you can use the Featured Image, otherwise the plugin try to load file from the same directory with the same name and .jpg extension.
+* In custom Post Field you can use the WP Featured Image, otherwise the plugin try to load image file from the same directory with the same name and .jpg extension.

 **Option settings:**

-There are some configs parameters that are 'general config' not present in single-post settings that are effective for post already created.
-And default setting that are overwritten by single-post settings parameters.
+Some configs parameters are **general config**, not present in single-post settings, this one are effective for post already created (for example: "local video path", or "player skin").
+And some other config parameters for **default setting** that are overwritten by the same settings parameters present in single-post (for example: "width", or "autoplay").

 **More Info on my personal blog:**